 Single-value controls

-For such controls as text and textarea value property isn't normally set beforehand, as they are intended for user filling.
+For such controls as text and textarea value property is not normally set beforehand, as they are intended for user filling.

-So these exist different variants of value treating:
+So there are different variants of value treating:

 Multiple-value controls